mooreniemi/mooreniemi.github.io/_posts/2016-10-04-refactoring-away-from-statements-in-ruby.md

 logic down into them but we can also do it in the calling object.

 For general scopes, I used `instance_eval { eval args }`.
-This uses Ruby's own method dispatch as a safety against malicious injection (you could add your own white-listing if you wanted to be extra cautious).
+This uses Ruby's own method dispatch as a safety against malicious injection (you'll want to add your own white-listing too in most cases anyway).
 Again, I needed to find a way to make that a no-op when nothing was handed in to `args`.
 Well, it turns out you can send a class name to itself and, voila, it'll return itself:

 ```ruby
 String.instance_eval { eval 'String' }